-All students who board in the College, or who rent study rooms of the College, are required to deposit \$5 with the treasurer on receiving the keys of the room.
-This money is returned when the key is brought back, with any charges for injury to room or furniture deducted.
+All students who board in the College, or who rent study rooms of the College, are required to deposit \$5 with the Treasurer on receiving the keys of the room.
+This money is returned at the close of the year, with any charges for injury to room or furniture deducted.
 In case of damages, where the responsibility cannot be directly traced, the cost is assessed on the whole school.